Acceptable Use Policy

 If you wish to inform TelWare about a breach of this AUP please contact a TelWare representative or email our Legal Department at email@example.com.

 12. Best Practices

-TelWare may test and otherwise monitor Client’s compliance (and that of Client’s Subscribers) with all these requirements.
-Client’s access to the TelWare platform and any related Products and Services, and that of Client’s Subscribers, may be restricted, suspended or terminated for violation of this AUP, at TelWare’s sole discretion.
+TelWare may test and otherwise monitor the Client’s compliance (and that of the Client’s Subscribers) with all these requirements.
+Client’s access to the TelWare platform and any related Products and Services, and that of Client’s Subscribers, may be restricted, suspended, or terminated for violation of this AUP, at TelWare’s sole discretion.
 Any failure to enforce this policy in every instance does not amount to a waiver of TelWare’s rights.

-This AUP was last updated January 2021.
+This AUP was last updated in January 2021.